Program Description & Guidelines

 - Encourage new, experimental projects and collaborations across various disciplines, diverse media and technology;

-- Demonstrate a relationship between content and context; and
+- Support projects which demonstrate a relationship between content and context.

-Lead applicants must be Bay Area nonprofit organizations who are proposing projects in collaboration with a specific artist(s).
+Lead applicants must be Bay Area nonprofit organizations that are proposing projects in collaboration with a specific artist(s).
 Participating artists may be based outside of the San Francisco Bay Area provided that a local organization plays a lead role.
-While organizations with a 501(c)(3) fiscal sponsor are also eligible to apply, we urge you to contact Arts Program Staff in advance of submitting an application.
+Please contact Arts Program Staff in advance of submitting an application if:

 Applicant organizations must demonstrate that they have the capacity to fulfill the following roles and responsibilities:

-- Oversee project management, which includes obtaining required City approvals and permits, facilitating community engagement activities, promoting the project through social media, assisting with ongoing maintenance of the project, documenting the project and developing a metric for project evaluation
+- Oversee project management, which includes obtaining required City approvals and permits, facilitating community engagement activities, promoting the project through social media and other channels, assisting with ongoing maintenance of the project, documenting the project and developing a metric for project evaluation

 - Make payments to artist and team members and maintain accurate financial records for the project